jakeb103/daily-pennsylvanian-headline-scraper/README.md

+# My Changes To the Template

+In an attempt to understand the state of Penn Campus, we could assume that the "opinions" of students would be the best place to look.
+Thus, my scraper will head to the opinions page and scrape every new opinion article with the title and content.
+Then, we'll use NLTK's sentiment analysis tools (likely VADER) to see the sentiment behind the top articles and what the trend looks like at any point in time

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).